Gisaltamir/PythonProject/readme(Binchi).md

 # R-Code Project: the game project for Metropolia IT Software 1

-R-Code Project is a flight-simulator puzzle game prototype created by Giselle Altamiranda, Tingyu Pan, Pawanrat Santiyanon, and Binchi Zhou, first year students from Metropolia University of Applied Sciences.
+R-Code Project is a flight-simulator puzzle game prototype created by Binchi Zhou, Giselle Altamiranda, Pawanrat Santiyanon and Tingyu Pan, first year students from Metropolia University of Applied Sciences.
 R-Code project is the final project of the course Software 1.

 This game program uses python as the main programming language.
 The project database is based on the flight_game database provided by the course lecturers.
 The project team redesigned and named the database as "crime_game".
 The Python program communicate the database through MySQL driver.